SelfExplainML/PiML-Toolbox/Acknowledgements.md

 - Nick Schmit
 - Sri Krishnamurthy

-Our thanks also go to countless feedbacks from Model Risk Management communities of various Financial Institutions!
+Our thanks also go to countless feedback from Model Risk Management communities of various Financial Institutions!